 Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

-As a sustainable paper packaging company Smurfit Kappa also has best-in-class return on equity.
+As a sustainable paper packaging company, Smurfit Kappa also has best-in-class return on equity.

 The company is successfully differentiating itself through innovation in new packaging solutions and value-added services.

-On top of increased profitability these services are also playing a key role in acquiring and retaining some of the largest FMCG and eCommerce brands.
+On top of increased profitability, these services are also playing a key role in acquiring and retaining some of the largest FMCG and eCommerce brands.

 The company is also among the most efficient within the sector which reinforces its free cash flow superiority to other competitors.